-In this chapter you can read about: Structure of a cascade control Cascade structure of Compax3 In drive technology, a cascading structure with seven , often used.
+In drive technology, a cascading structure with several controllers (normally 3) is often used.
 This improves the control behavior.
-For t this, additional sensors must be fixed within the control path.
-You will get the structur e of a cascade control.
+For this, additional sensors must be fixed within the control path.
+You will get the structure of a cascade control.

 Structure of a cascade control